spyder-ide/spyder-docs/doc/faq.rst

       If you installed Miniconda (or another Conda-based distribution) to a non-default path, or are using a virtual environment managed by a tool other than ``pyenv``, your environments likely won't be listed.

       Instead, use the text box or the :guilabel:`Select file` button to enter the path to the Python interpreter you want to use.
-      You can find this path by activating the venv or Conda env you want to use in your terminal/Anaconda Prompt, and running the shell command:
+      You can find this path by activating the venv or Conda env you want to use in your terminal (Anaconda Prompt on Windows), and running the command:

       .. code-block:: shell